Antonio Cesti: Music

 Cesti is known principally as a composer of operas.
 The most celebrated of these were La Dori (Innsbruck, 1657), Il pomo d'oro (Vienna, 1668) and Orontea (1656).
 Il pomo d'oro (The Golden Apple) was written for the wedding in Vienna of Emperor Leopold I in 1666, and first performed in 1668, in a famously lavish production.
 It was far more elaborate than contemporary Venetian operas, including a large orchestra, numerous choruses, and various mechanical devices used to stage things like gods descending from heaven (deus ex machina), naval battles, and storms.

 Orontea was revived seventeen times in the next thirty years, making it one of the most frequently performed operas on the continent in the mid-17th century.
 Even Samuel Pepys owned a copy of the score.
-It includes a well-known soprano aria "Intorno all'idol mio" (English: "Around my idol").
+It includes a well-known soprano aria "Intorno all'idol mio" ("Around my idol").

 Cesti was also a composer of chamber cantatas, and his operas are notable for the pure and delicate style of their airs, more suited to the chamber than to the stage.
 He wrote in the bel canto style of the 17th century, and his compositions were heavily influenced by his career as a professional singer.
 His musical writing owes much to the emerging tonality of the time.

+Cesti composed several of his operas for the new court theatre Neues Komödienhaus at Innsbruck which was commissioned by Archduke Ferdinand Charles based on plans of local architect Christoph Gumpp the Younger.
+That theatre was – yet unfinished – inaugurated in 1654 with the performance of Cesti's opera La Cleopatra.
+It was the first detached opera house in the German-speaking area with salaried staff and was later replaced by another theatre.
+In 1655, Cesti's opera L'Argia was premiered in Innsbruck on the visit of the Swedish Queen Christina to celebrate her conversion to Catholicism.

+As singer, Cesti performed roles in tenor and later also bass voice.

+The yearly competition Internationaler Gesangwettbewerb für Barockoper Pietro Antonio Cesti for singers was named after him.
+It was established in 2010 by the conductor Alessandro De Marchi.